Christian pacifism: Post-Second World War

 Having been inspired by the Sermon on the Mount, Thomas launched the White House Peace Vigil in 1981; the longest running peace vigil in US history.
 Over the years, he was joined by numerous anti-war activists including those from the Catholic Worker Movement and Plowshares Movement.

 Jehovah's Witness members have been imprisoned in many countries for their refusal of conscription or compulsory military service.
 Their religious activities are banned or restricted in some countries, including Singapore, China, Vietnam, Russia and many Muslim-majority countries.

 In 2017, the Methodist minister Dan Woodhouse and the Quaker Sam Walton entered the British Aerospace Warton Aerodrome site to try to disarm Typhoon fighter jets bound for Saudi Arabia.
 They targeted these jets because they would be used in Saudi Arabia's bombing campaign of Yemen.
 They were arrested before they were able to do any damage.
 This was the same BAE systems site in which the Seeds of Hope group of the Plowshares movement damaged a Hawk fighter jet in 1996.
 They appeared in court facing charges of criminal damage in October 2017 and were both found not guilty.

 War tax resistance

 Opposition to war has led some, like Ammon Hennacy, to a form of tax resistance in which they reduce their income below the tax threshold by taking up a simple living lifestyle.
 These individuals believe that their government is engaged in immoral, unethical or destructive activities such as war, and paying taxes inevitably funds these activities.

+Another method of war tax resistance includes not paying a percentage of one's taxes, the percentage being the percent of the Federal Budget allotted to defense and other war-related spending.
+The National War Tax Resistance Coordinating Committee includes protest methods such as "Pay[ing] the tax with hundreds of small-denomination checks or coins."